-This might be frustrating if you are using those plugins in your current project, but if the problem is resolved then try using the plugins again.
-Sometimes a little re-jig will be enough to get your computer going again.
+This might be frustrating if you are using those plugins in your current project, but once the problem is resolved then you can use the plugins again.
+Sometimes a little re-jig will be enough to get your computer going!

 7. After Effects Doesn’t Open

 It’s pretty tricky troubleshooting problems if you can’t even get to the settings in the first place.
 If After Effects doesn’t open at all:

 - Head to the file paths in tip 6, and see if there are any additional versions of After Effects on your system.

 - Rename any older versions by adding the phrase (old) in the title.

 Sometimes if you have multiple versions of After Effects installed, your computer will try and take information from all of them at the same time.
 Renaming the older applications gives it a little more clarity.